 | Full E5 | Productivity plus security refresh | Double paying standalone SKUs |

 Plan 1 gives core prevention.
 Plan 2 adds detection, response, and hunting.
-A team that can act on alerts needs Plan 2, because Plan 1 alone leaves the response gap open.
+Microsoft documents the split, and a team that can act on alerts needs Plan 2.

 Sentinel is the cloud SIEM and is metered by data ingestion, not by user.
 It complements Defender but lives on a separate consumption budget, so model it apart from the seat count.